sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 Additionally all the absolute axis names (`x`/`y`/`z`/`-x`/`-y`/`-z`) may also be specified multiple times under the same count - e.g. `xy-z 6`.

+Finally, if the word `airapply` (or `aa` for short) is present at the end of the command invocation it enables the integrated airapply mode, which replaces target nodes only if they are air-like.

 ```
 //copy+ x 6
 //copy+ y 10 z 4